nivnaory/validation-login-library/README.md

 ## Functions

 **` `**
-**`Receives the email you want to check and displays a message accordingly `**
+**`Receives the email you want to check and displays a message accordingly return  true if successful `**
 ```Java
 checkEmail(String email);
 ```

-**`Receives the password you want to check and displays a message accordingly `**
+**`Receives the password you want to check and displays a message accordingly return  true if successful `**
 ```Java
 checkPassword(String password);